Nevern: Parish Church

 The Norman Church of St Brynach is on the site of St Brynach's 6th century "clas", an important ecclesiastical centre.
 At the time when it is said that Dyfed had seven bishops, this was probably the seat of one.
 Except for the castellated tower, perilously undercut by the adjacent river Caman, most of the original Norman structure of the present building has been rebuilt.
 The church and churchyard are remarkable for the Celtic Cross, several inscribed stones and an avenue of yew trees.
-The church is a listed building, as are more than 60 other buildings in the community.
+The church is a Grade II* listed building, as are more than 60 other listed buildings in the community.
 The churchyard is designated at Grade II on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.

 In the churchyard is a "bleeding yew" that leaks red sap at certain times of the year.
 George Owen is buried here, and is commemorated by a plaque in the Henllys Chapel behind the organ.